Priyanshi669/Wastenot/README.md

 This digital platform enables real-time food posting, claiming, and tracking — helping bridge the gap between surplus and scarcity.

 ---
+## 🔍 Inspiration & Research

+We have extensively researched the issue of *edible food waste* and its impact on both the environment and food insecurity.
+The name *“WasteNot”* is inspired by existing real-world initiatives and open-source efforts addressing similar challenges globally.
+We’re building a simplified and localized version tailored to our hackathon use case.

+---

 ## 🚀 What We're Building